Cylindropuntia fulgida: Name

+The species possesses many common names, though the most common one is "jumping cholla", which comes from the ease with which the stems detach when brushed, "jumping" onto passing animals.
+Another more sparingly used name is monkey cups, due to the nature of the plant's structure.
+Other names for this cactus include chain fruit cholla, cholla brincadora, and velas de coyote.

 Description

 Cylindropuntia fulgida grows at elevations ranging from 300 to 1000 m.
 While the name "jumping cholla" is applied especially to this species, it is also used as a general term for all chollas.

 The jumping cholla is an arborescent (tree-like) plant with one low-branching trunk.
 It often grows to heights of 4 m, with drooping branches of chained fruit.
 The stems are light green and are strongly tuberculate, with tubercles (small, wart-like projections on the stems) measuring 6 to 9 mm.
-Together, the plants form fantastic looking forests that may range over many hectares.
+Together, the plants form forests that may range over many hectares.